livewire/turbolinks/README.md

 Livewire Version 1 supported Turbolinks internally.
 Livewire Version 2 has removed internal support and extracted it into this plugin.

 The goal of this adapter is to provide full Turbolinks support in Livewire.
-However, because of certain features that are difficult to impossible to make work perfectly with Turbolinks and all it's configurations, we've extracted this into a seperate package with the goal of keeping Turbolinks expectations, bugs, and fixes, isolated and away from the core of Livewire.
+However, because certain current and future features may be incompatible, we've extracted this into a seperate package with the goal of keeping Turbolinks expectations, bugs, and fixes, isolated and away from the core of Livewire.

 To that end, there are loose plans to add a Turbolinks-esque set of functionality to Livewire itself, but there are no immediate plans.